Handbook for PhD Students in Statistics

 SECOND YEAR REQUIREMENTS

 In their second year, PhD students typically take several advanced topics courses in statistics, probability, computation, and applications.
 These should be selected with the dual objective of (i) acquiring a broad overview of current research areas, and (ii) settling on a particular research topic and dissertation supervisor.
 It is recommended that the students take at least one regular class based course each quarter.
 In addition, students can ask to take reading courses with faculty to learn more in depth about their fields of research.
 Students have considerable latitude in selecting their second-year courses, but their programs must be approved by the Department Graduate Advisor.
 Students are expected to find a dissertation/thesis advisor by the end of the second year.
 The thesis advisor does not need to be a faculty member of the Statistics Department, however the dissertation/thesis committee must include at least two members of the Statistics Department (see below.)
+All students must participate in two quarters of consulting.

 Mini-seminars: During the second half of Spring Quarter second year students are required to give a short 10-12 minute presentation on a paper/papers they have read, followed by a short Q & A period.
 This provides the students with their first experience giving a presentation and both faculty and other students can provide feedback.
 The students typically present papers they have read in one of the reading courses they have taken with a faculty member during the second year.